NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 <img src="https://i1.wp.com/nearbyshops.org/wp-content/uploads/2018/12/Untitled-design-e1545575054544.png" width="140">

 Nearby Shops is an Open-Source food delivery, grocery and Hyperlocal platform.
-You can install it on Digital Ocean and get your grocery or food delivery market up and running in just 5 $ per month hosting fee.
+You can install self-host on Digital Ocean and get your grocery or food delivery market up and running in just 5 $ per month hosting fee.

 Nearby Shops implements Alibaba's Grocery online-and-offline Concept.
 Where customers can place order from the app and pick their orders from the shop.